 Finding "Elvis" - the Bosnian refugee child - after 25 years.

-Sarajevo airport seen close by from the Sarajevo Tunnel museum, also known as Tunel spasa (English: Tunnel of rescue) and Tunnel of Hope, which was an underground tunnel constructed between March and June 1993 during the Siege of Sarajevo in the midst of the Bosnian War.
+Portrait of former refugee Elvis Causevic at the Sarajevo Tunnel, also known as Tunel spasa (English: Tunnel of rescue) and Tunnel of Hope, which was an underground tunnel constructed between March and June 1993 during the Siege of Sarajevo in the midst of the Bosnian War.
 It was built by the Bosnian Army in order to link the city of Sarajevo, which was entirely cut off by Serbian forces, with Bosnian-held territory on the other side of the Sarajevo Airport, an area controlled by the United Nations.
 The tunnel linked the Sarajevo neighbourhoods of Dobrinja and Butmir, allowing food, war supplies, and humanitarian aid to come into the city, and allowing people to get out.
 The tunnel became a major way of bypassing the international arms embargo and providing the city defenders with weaponry.Add to Cart Download